Gustavo9992/Gustavo9992/README.md

 - 🔭 I’m currently learning about ReactJS/TS

-- 📖 I'm currently studing at [Rocketseat](https://github.com/Rocketseat)
+- 📖 I'm currently studing at [Rocketseat](https://github.com/Rocketseat) Ignite!

 - 🙃 i'm in the last year of school